 You’ll likely have some questions about what happens next.

 Let’s start with who we are; We’re an award winning EV Charging Payment Startup with a mission to accelerate the transition to electric vehicles by making paying for EV charging radically simple.
 That’s right, we’re here to make your life easy – no more mileage calculations, receipts and expense claims to submit each month (Woohoo!!).

-Once we have your details (typically sent through by your fleet manager), we’ll send you an SMS inviting you to onboard with Mina.
+Once we have your details (typically sent through by your fleet manager), we’ll send you an email or SMS inviting you to onboard with Mina.
 Here you’ll be asked to fill in a few details about yourself and upload a copy of your recent electricity bill.
 We need this information so we can see your MPAN number, what tariff you’re on, your account number, and who your energy supplier is.
-All of this information is needed so that we can accurately reimburse you at the end of each month for the amount it has cost you to charge your EV at home.
-Following this you’ll receive another SMS from our lovely team to say the information you’ve given us has been validated – and that’s it from you, you can leave the rest of the hard work to us!
+All of this information is needed so that we can accurately pay your electricity supplier at the end of each month for the amount it has cost you to charge your EV at home.
+Following this you’ll receive another email from our lovely team to say the information you’ve given us has been validated – and that’s it from you, you can leave the rest of the hard work to us!

-On or around the 9th of each month you’ll receive an SMS from us, confirming the amount credited directly to your energy supplier.
+On or around the 15th of each month you’ll receive an SMS from us, confirming the amount paid directly to your electricity supplier.
 You’ll see this show on your electricity statement and also in the Mina Driver App.